basavaprabhuani/basavaprabhuani.github.io/posts/Tyndall-Effect.md

 <p>You couldn't have not noticed in the clip, what happens after Gru blows baby powder.
 He blows the powder, and the laser reveals itself.
 Fiction/Magic?
 Nah; Science 💪.</p>
 <p>
-Okay, so this phenomenon is ubiquitous.
+This phenomenon is ubiquitous.
 You might have noticed the same in rave parties, or during a night in a dusty location with headlights of cars on - the path of light is visible, like this: <br>
 <figure>
     <img src="/media/Post_TyndallE.png">
     <figcaption>Image showing visible path of light</figcaption>